andrewpmartinez/ziti-git/README.md

 ## Usage

 ```
-Ziti Git is a multi-repository git tool with additions for the open ziti project!
+Ziti Git is a multi-repo git tool with additions for the open ziti project!

 Usage:
   ziti-git [flags]